baksoftware/gpt/13-orgsim/CURRENT_FUNCTIONALITY.md

 ## II.
 Visualization (`src/components/Visualization.tsx`)

-The visualization is a React component that uses D3.js to render the simulation state.
+The visualization is a React component that uses PixiJS (via `react-pixi-fiber` or a similar React-Pixi binding) to render the simulation state.

 ### 1. UI Controls
 - **Load/Reset Simulation Button**: Fetches data from `public/data/simulationConfig.json` and initializes/re-initializes the simulation through the `SimulationAPI`.
-Clears any ongoing D3 simulation.
+Clears any ongoing PixiJS rendering.
 - **Run/Pause Simulation Button**: Toggles the automatic advancement of simulation ticks.
   - When running, `simApi.tick()` is called every 1 second, and the display updates.